michaelfaisst/halbe-henn/plan.md

 Redesign of the halbe-henn.at website - a map-based application showing portable food stand locations in Vorarlberg, Austria.

+## Language & Branding

+- **Website Name**: "Halbe Henn"
+- **Language**: German (Deutsch)
+- All UI text, labels, and user-facing content must be in German
+- The website should be fully localized for German-speaking users in Vorarlberg, Austria

 ## Tech Stack

 - **Framework**: Next.js (App Router)